 The REIT offers an Equity Incentive Plan (the "Plan") whereby DUs, PDUs and RDUs may be granted to eligible Participants on a discretionary basis by the Governance, Compensation and Nominating Committee of the Board.
 The maximum number of Units available for issuance under the Plan is 1,000,000.
 Each DU, PDU and RDU is economically equivalent to one Unit, however, under no circumstances shall they be considered Units nor entitle a Participant to any rights as a Unitholder, including, without limitation, voting rights or rights on liquidation.
 Each DU, PDU and RDU shall receive a distribution of additional IDUs equal to the amount of distributions paid per Unit by the REIT on its Units.
 Upon vesting of the DUs, PDUs, RDUs and IDUs, a Participant may elect, prior to their expiry, to exchange such vested DUs, PDUs, RDUs and IDUs (subject to satisfaction of any applicable withholding taxes) for an equal number of Units.
-The holder of such DUs, PDUs, RDUs and IDUs cannot settle them for cash.
-Certain DUs and RDUs awarded under the Plan will vest over time.
-PDUs are awarded under the Plan based on the achievement of performance vesting conditions.
+The holder of such DUs, PDUs, RDUs are awarded under the Plan based on the achievement of performance vesting conditions.